awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 If you specify targets using an instance ID, the source IP addresses of the clients are preserved and provided to your applications\.

-If you specify targets by IP address, the source IP addresses are the private IP addresses of the load balancer nodes\.
-If you need the IP addresses of the clients, enable proxy protocol and get the client IP addresses from the proxy protocol header\.
+If you specify targets by IP address, the source IP addresses depend on the protocol of the target group as follows:
++ TCP and TLS: The source IP addresses are the private IP addresses of the load balancer nodes\.
+If you need the IP addresses of the clients, enable [proxy protocol](#proxy-protocol) and get the client IP addresses from the proxy protocol header\.
++ UDP and TCP\_UDP: The source IP addresses are the private IP addresses of the clients\.

 If you have micro services on instances registered with a Network Load Balancer, you cannot use the load balancer to provide communication between them unless the load balancer is internet\-facing or the instances are registered by IP address\.
 For more information, see [Connections time out for requests from a target to its load balancer](load-balancer-troubleshooting.md#loopback-timeout)\.